LiquidFun/BoppieEvolution/README.md

     * Show additional danger-sense near boppie
     * Disabled spike rotation and blood in performance mode
     * Improved graphs by drawing lines instead of pixels in texture, graphs can be hidden
+* Added lakes, water requirement for boppies and neurons for detecting lakes
+* New neurons/senses
+    * Timer
+    * Energy/water
+    * Water ray

 ### [v0.2.0](https://github.com/LiquidFun/BoppieEvolution/releases/tag/0.2.0) (2022-02-17)